 Responsive and Mobile Friendly

+Having a website that isn’t mobile friendly means you’re leaving out a huge proportion of internet users.
 Gain a competitive edge over your competitors by making your site responsive.
-Responsive means your website can be viewed on all devices easily, and the experience would be optimised for the User’s device.
+Responsive means your website can be viewed on all desktop and portable devices easily, and the experience would be optimised for the User’s device.
 Adding responsiveness is a huge part of making a site mobile-friendly and will definitely help boost your Website’s favourability with users and search engines; so it’ll be much easier to capture potential customers whichever device they choose to use.

 Test your website using Google’s Mobile Friendly Test and check if your website works well on mobile.

-Fingers crossed you get a report that shows:
+Fingers crossed you get a report that shows you page is mobile friendly:

 Another great tool you can use (completely free) to check your website for mobile usability issues is Google Search Console.
 As Google searches websites it’s bots can detect mobile issues for your website.